Carlos Alcaraz: predicting the unpredictable

 - Final: 76.7% (30 matches)

-There is a clear and consistent pattern: Alcaraz's win rate drops significantly from the quarterfinal onward.
-Through the early rounds, he hovers between 85-94%.
-Once the final eight remain, he drops to approximately 78%.
+There is a clear and consistent pattern: Alcaraz's win rate drops from the quarterfinal onward.
+Through the early rounds, he hovers between 85–94%.
+Once the final eight remain, he drops to roughly 78%.
+That is not necessarily a “choke” narrative — it reflects stronger opponents — but it does mean short prices in QF/SF/F are structurally riskier than they look on name value alone.

-His 76.7% win rate in finals (23 wins from 30 finals reached) is excellent — but it means roughly 1 in 4 finals ends in defeat.
+His 76.7% win rate in finals (23 wins from 30 finals reached) is excellent — but it still means about one in four finals ends in defeat.
 For bettors, that is enough variance to warrant careful odds analysis before backing him at very short prices.

 Alcaraz is one of the most effective players in tennis at grinding out long matches — but he gets into them far more often than you'd expect from a player of his calibre.